astronomer/docs/archived_software_docs/version-0.23/upgrade-ac.md

 ## Overview

-New versions of Astronomer Certified (AC) are released regularly to support new major, minor, or patch versions of Apache Airflow.
+New versions of Astronomer Certified (AC) are released regularly to support new major, minor, or patch versions of Apache Airflow®.
 To take advantage of both features as well as bug and security fixes, we recommend regularly upgrading to the latest version of AC.

 Follow this guide to upgrade your Airflow environment either on a virtual machine with the AC Python Wheel or on Docker with the AC Docker image.

->**Note:** Upgrading to Airflow 2.0 requires additional steps and precautions.
+>**Note:** Upgrading to Apache Airflow® 2.0 requires additional steps and precautions.
 If you're upgrading from Airflow 1.10 to Airflow 2.0+, we recommend following Apache Airflow's [Upgrading to Airflow 2.0 guide](https://airflow.apache.org/docs/apache-airflow/stable/upgrading-to-2.html).

 > **Note:** Once you upgrade Airflow versions, you cannot downgrade to an earlier version.
 The Airflow metadata database structurally changes with each release, which results in backwards incompatibility across versions.